diko95/End-to-End-IP-transmission/README.md

 STEP-19: PC2 receives frame & on the data link layer verifies FCS,compares destination MAC address to its own, finds they are equal, removes ethernet header

-STEP-20:On the network layr PC2 checks header checksum & TTL, compares destination IP to its own IP.
+STEP-20: On the network layr PC2 checks header checksum & TTL, compares destination IP to its own IP.
 They are equal, strips IPv4 header & sends segment to the transport layer for further processing